 Not only is the texture awesome, but they've got the perfect amount of sweetness and peanut butter flavor, plus that slight background toasted toffee sort of taste that you crave in a really great cookie.

-And because I knew you’d love them so much, I made them huge so that you can get more bang for your buck.
-(Check out how big they are compared to James’ hand!)
-Small cookies just aren’t satisfying, you know?
+And because I knew you'd love them so much, I made them huge so that you can get more bang for your buck.
+(Check out how big they are compared to James' hand!)
+Small cookies just aren't as satisfying, you know?
 As much as I love the classic cookies, I'll take one giant chewy cookie over a dozen of the tiny, criss-cross pattern kind any day.

 Or should I say "peanuts" over?